OSG Exercise 1.1: Refresher — Submitting Multiple Jobs¶

 Additionally, you can use

 cat in combination with the

 uniq commands using "pipes" (

 [email protected] $ cat location-*.out | sort | uniq

 Mapping your results¶

-To visualize the locations of the machines that your jobs ran on, you will be using http://www.mapcustomizer.com/.
+To visualize the locations of the servers that your jobs ran on, you will be using http://www.mapcustomizer.com/.
 Copy and paste the collated results into the text box that pops up when clicking on the 'Bulk Entry' button on the right-hand side.
 Where did your jobs run?

 Once completed, move onto the next exercise: Logging in to the OSG submit server